jonasschmedtmann/html-css-course/README.md

 **A:** No. I provide professional English captions, but Udemy is responsible for subtitles in all other languages (automatic translations).
 So please [contact the Udemy support team](https://support.udemy.com/hc/en-us) to request your own language.

 ### Q13: Do you accept pull requests?

-**A:** No, for the simple reason that I want this repository to contain the _exact_ same code that is shown in the videos.
+rwdhbdkqdwbuimn nwdbiuohq;*A:** No, for the simple reason that I want this repository to contain the _exact_ same code that is shown in the videos.
 However, please feel free to add an issue if you found one.